caalberts/localroast/README.md

 ## Overview

 Localroast quickly stubs a HTTP server.
-The stubbed endpoints and responses are defined in a JSON file.
+It takes a JSON file with a list of paths and stub responses.
+Changes are autoloaded.

 ## Installation